If you’re venturing into the world of blogging, chances are you hope to:

 Good blog design is critical for catching – and keeping – readers.

-- White Space is good.
 Entire textbooks have been written about color theory for this simple reason: Colors can make us feel a certain way.
 (Imagine entering a bright orange room; now, a pale blue room.
 Chances are your heart beat a little more quickly on the first example!)
 At the same time, white space, or negative space, can do the same.
 (Check out these 21 examples of white space use on the web.)
 Too much color can overwhelm the reader, so make sure the elements you place on your site are important and let the rest go, allowing for some refreshing negative space.

-- Go easy with the ads.
 Ads generate income, but if they are blinking all over your page your readers will go elsewhere.
 Most ads are best placed above the fold, or on the part of the page accessible without scrolling.
 This handy graphic shows a heat map designed by Google to show clients the best placement for advertising on their website.)
 Here’s a visual:

 Follow this three-rule equation for ads:

 - Rule number one: Don’t place ads in the middle of your content.

 - Rule number two: Avoid too much flashing and blinking.